rumca-js/Django-link-archive/README.md

 ## Possible use cases

  - YouTube filter.
 You add only your own subscriptions.
 You can categorize, filter entries from your sources
- - link aggregator.
+ - Link aggregator.
 Similar to Lemmy, Reddit
  - Database of important links: for work, or for school
  - RSS client
  - Data analysis - analyze link rot, how many a page is cited by other sources, analyze link domains.
 For example [https://raw.githubusercontent.com/rumca-js/Django-link-archive/main/analysis_domains.md](https://raw.githubusercontent.com/rumca-js/Django-link-archive/main/analysis_domains.md)